Marble Adhesive

 After the surfaces are clean, with wood simply apply the adhesive to either the wood or marble and firmly push both surfaces together.
 If there is potential of water in the area the item is being bonded to, Adiseal needs to be applied in thin vertical strips.
 This allows any water to run down between the strips instead of building up behind the item.
 In cold temperatures this water may turn to ice which expands and pushes the surfaces apart, weakening the bond..

-There should be no need for temporary supports but if the wood does start to slide, then temporary supports may be required until the adhesive has cured.
+There should be no need for temporary supports but if the wood or marble does start to slide, then temporary supports may be required until the adhesive has cured.
+Adiseal can take up to 48 hours to cure.

 Wood tends to soak up moisture in the air meaning it will expand.
-Using a flexible adhesive when sticking wood to marble is very important.
+Using a flexible adhesive when sticking wood to marble is very important as it allows for expansion and contraction without the bond becoming brittle.

-For safety reasons on extra heavy wood, mechanical fixings also need to be used in conjunction with an adhesive when used on to bond items to vertical & overhead applications.
+For safety reasons on extra heavy wood or marble, mechanical fixings are also recommended in conjunction with an adhesive when used on to bond heavy items to vertical & overhead applications.

 How to bond metal to marble